A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 \subsection{Master Node}

 The master node is the system entrypoint.
-It will manage node activations and the system internal flags.
+It will manage module activations and the system internal flags.
 To ensure that the system does not launch any unexpected actuator movements whenever the AS enters the \textit{driving} status, the master node activates the nodes from the path-planning and control packages.
 When the AS changes the status to any other, these nodes are deactivated.

-The master node checks the mission and the internal state variables provided by the VCU via the CAN node, and sets a series of parameters to the other nodes.
+The master node checks the mission and the internal state variables provided via the CAN node, and sets a series of parameters to the other nodes.
 One of these parameters is the flag to set the initial coordinates and state vectors for the mathematical models.

 The master node checks the internal state of each of the nodes that form the AS.
-If any of these nodes enter an unexpected state, the master node activates the EBS.
+If any of these nodes enter an unexpected state, the master node activates the Emergency Brake System (EBS).